changswap/changswap-document/core-products/lottery-updated/lottery.md

 * The 1st lottery number will be determined based on the %10 remainder of a hash encoded by the blockhash and the number of participating users at the entry deadline.
-* The 2nd lottery number will be determined based on the %10 remainder of a hash encoded by the blockhash and the total pooled cake balance at the entry deadline.
+* The 2nd lottery number will be determined based on the %10 remainder of a hash encoded by the blockhash and the total pooled chang balance at the entry deadline.
 * The 3rd lottery number will be determined based on the %10 remainder of a hash encoded by the blockhash and the timestamp of the last lottery participant at the entry deadline.
 * The 4th lottery number will be determined based on the %10 remainder of a hash encoded by the blockhash and the block difficulty at the entry deadline.